uhug2/readmes/README.md

 * Are we shipping a great product?
 * Am I unblocking my direct reports?
 * What is falling through the cracks?
 * I should be humble enough to assume I can always be better.
-Not hard becuase I have [imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome).
+Not hard because I have [imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome).
 All the time.
 In everything I do.

 ## What do I expect from my directs?